MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 ---
-title: Configure end-to-end Terratest testing on Terraform projects
+title: Implement end-to-end Terratest testing on Terraform projects
 description: Learn more about end-to-end testing with Terratest on a Terraform project. ms.topic: how-to ms.date: 08/01/2021 ms.custom: devx-track-terraform
 ---

-# Configure end-to-end Terratest testing on Terraform projects
+# Implement end-to-end Terratest testing on Terraform projects

 End-to-end (E2E) testing is used to validate a program works before deploying it to production.
 An example scenario might be a Terraform module deploying two virtual machines into a virtual network.
 You might want to prevent the two machines from pinging each other.
 In this example, you could define a test to verify the intended outcome before deployment.